The Hunter Valley’s wackiest music venue brings the tunes to Denman

 Yaron Hallis at Hotel Denman

-While the bones and structure of the 110-year old heritage building have retained their charm, significant renovations are underway to ensure it is ready to open at the end of 2022.
-The restorative process is no easy feat, but Yaron is a man on a mission, describing the site as his ‘perfect blank canvas to bring in all the crazy Qirkz paraphernalia, art and collections to create something truly unique in the area.
+While the bones and structure of the 110-year old heritage building have retained their charm, significant renovations took place for the venue to open at the end of 2022.
+The restorative process was no easy feat, but Yaron was a man on a mission, and described the site as his ‘perfect blank canvas to bring in all the crazy Qirkz paraphernalia and art collections to create something truly unique in the area.

 There’s something for everyone at Yaron’s reinvigorated Hotel Denman, with coffee and artisan gelato on offer from early in the morning through to the afternoon—perfect for those after school runs.
-The space will also encompass a bar and bistro, separate from the music room and stage, so that gig audiences and regular patrons alike, are catered for.
-Locally made wines, and other foods and goods will also be available for purchase.
+The space also encompasses a bar and bistro, separate from the music room and stage, so that gig audiences and regular patrons alike, are catered for.
+Locally made wines, and other foods and goods are available for purchase.

 Yaron tells me that we can expect ‘the Camelot mix, which is a mix of well-loved bands from around Australia as well as really good tribute acts.
 I think all those Bowie shows and Beatles shows and Doors shows are going to go down really well here, with the addition of local acts I haven’t even got my finger on the pulse of yet!’